Esta página de Internet está disponible sólo en inglés. Sin embargo, tenemos otros materiales de educación financiera en español.

 The interest rates you have on your loans probably are all different.
 If you have extra funds each month, apply them to the higher interest rate loans first to reduce the total interest you’ll have to pay.
 Also, since student loans don’t have prepayment penalties, you won’t be penalized if you choose to put extra money toward repaying your loans.

-Consolidating all your existing private student loans into one new private consolidation loan or your Federal loans into a new consolidated Federal loan can reduce your monthly payment and help simplify your monthly payments.
+Consolidating all your existing private student loans into one new private consolidation loan or your Federal loans into a new consolidated Federal loan can potentially reduce your monthly payment and help simplify your monthly payments.
 If consolidation increases the length of time you are repaying the loan, it may also increase the total amount of interest you’ll pay over the life of the loan, so you’ll want to determine if this will work for your situation.

 If you’re facing financial hardship and find it difficult to make your private student loan payments, you might be able to apply for forbearance.
 Forbearance isn’t forgiveness – you’ll ultimately have to pay the loan in full.
 But this may allow you to postpone your payments and ease your current cash crunch.
 Be aware that interest will continue to accrue, so in the long run you might end up paying more interest over the life of your loan.
 Federal loans offer deferment options for certain circumstances such as military service, in addition to several repayment options so check with your loan servicer or the U.S. Department of Education to learn more.